17 Turkish Traditions And Customs Travelers Still Experience In Turkey

 A woman pouring traditional Turkish tea into a cup for breakfast in Turkey

-There is no way you can visit Turkey and not see or taste tea at least once or twice.
+There is no way you can visit Turkeywithout seeinge ortastinge tea at least once or twice.
 It’s incredibly famous, and (almost) everyone drinks it throughout the day.
-It’s traditionally served in a small glass, and it’s a dark type of tea, served with or without sugar.
-You do not add milk to Turkish tea – you’d get a lot of odd and possibly outraged looks if you attempted it!
+It’s traditionally served in a small glass and is a dark tea, served with or without sugar.
+You do not add milk to Turkish tea – you may get some odd and possibly outraged looks if you attempt it!

 You’ll also see çay bahçesi, which translates to ‘tea garden.’
 These are places where people come together to sit, talk, and drink tea, usually for a while.
 In some areas, you’ll notice that only men congregate in these spaces, but in many large cities these days, it’s a mix of men and women.

-Turkey is not a quiet place, especially if you’re in the middle of a city and there is traffic.
+Turkey is not a quiet place, especially in the middle of a city with traffic.
 Turkish drivers love to use their car horns for everything and anything.
-Still, they’re also used to celebrate something special, such as a wedding, a young man going away for his military service, and even big football wins!
+Still, they’re also used to celebrate special occasions, such as a wedding, a young man going off to military service, and even big football wins!

 In this case, you’ll hear car horns repeatedly until the convoy of cars passes – it’s loud, but roll with it.